TIBHannover/cross-modal_entity_consistency/README.md

 ### 13th January 2021:
 - Added instructions to run docker with GPU support

+### 16th July 2021:
+- Added crawler to download reference images from bing
+- Added functions for named entity recognition and linking
+- Added inference script and example ([Link](#Inference))

 ## Content

 This repository contains links to the *TamperedNews* ([Link](https://doi.org/10.25835/0002244)) and